 The Derivative ASIP approach reuses existing software development tool sets in order to save the compiler development time.
-It creates a processor architecture referring to an existing embednot supnot sup-fied by removing unused features or enhanced with more hardware resources such as registers, interfaces or extended instructions to optimize its performance.
-Because of this reason our developed processor is called Derivative ASIP which means derived from certain processor architectures and enhanced with extended co-processor/instructions.The base processor architecture can be selected from any existing embedded processor model as long as it has been supported by the GCC compiler.
-In other words, the base processor selection is actually constrained by the availability of the GCC compiler for the base processor baing selected.
-In this paper, ABM piler for the base processor being selected.
+It creates a processor architecture referring to an existing embedded processor architecture as the base model so that the software development tool set which is already available for the base processor can be easily ported to the newly developed processor architecture.
+In addition, the processor architecture can be simplified by removing unused features or enhanced with more hardware resources such as registers, interfaces or extended instructions to optimize its performance.
+Because of this reason our developed processor is called Derivative ASIP which means derived from certain processor architectures and enhanced with extended co-processor/instructions.

+The base processor architecture can be selected from any existing embedded processor model as long as it has been supported by the GCC compiler.
+In other words, the base processor selection is actually constrained by the availability of the GCC compiler for the base processor being selected.
 In this paper, ARM is chosen as the base processor architecture because of its superiority among other embedded processors and the benefit of the availability of the open source GNU Compiler arm-gcc.

-Figure 1 shows the design flow of the Derivative ASIP apded processor architecture as the base model so that the software development tool set which is already available for the base processor can be easily ported to the newly developed processor architecture.
-In addition, the processor architecture can be simpliproach.
+Figure 1 shows the design flow of the Derivative ASIP approach.
 Basic LISA design framework is shown on the left side, ImpulseC hardware design framework on the right side and our proposed Co-processor/Instruction Extension Generator tool, indicated by the dotted red box, is added in the middle.